 Meanwhile, Facebook actually shows that great content to fewer and fewer people who have said they want to see that content.
 Facebook, of course, is very happy to show it to more of those people who have asked to see it!
 All I have to do is pay them a lot of money to do so …for no return on that investment.

-I didn’t become a publisher to let others make the money my work generates.
-But what to call this new project?
+I didn’t become a publisher to let others make the money my work generates, and I want my own archive of my own work, rather than have to find things on Facebook, which doesn’t have search capability on “pages” anyway.
+So, what to call this new project?

 And that’s when I thought about Randy’s Random.
 Sure enough, RandysRandom.com was available (apparently never registered by anyone before — not even, smack my head, me).
 I grabbed it that afternoon, and the new site’s already up and running.
 Well, not just up and running, but I decided to call it a New Year project and have daily content posted going back to January 1.